jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ![Jonas Schuett](/jonasschuett.jpg)

-## AI governance researcher and policy advisor trying to reduce societal risks from AI
+# AI Governance Researcher • Policy Advisor • Trying to reduce societal risks from AI

 I'm a Senior Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/) in Oxford.
 I lead our workstream on risk management.